-Arrival of vessels that have been retrofitted with Ballast Water Treatment Rooms on deck and/or Scrubbers have recently become more frequent.
-In order to minimize the time our boarding officers spend on board to review all the documentation, these vessels are required to notify in advance about such retrofits.
+The arrival of vessels that have been retrofitted with Ballast Water Treatment Rooms on deck and/or Scrubbers have recently become more frequent.
+To minimize the time our boarding officers spend on board reviewing all the documentation, these vessels are required to notify in advance about such retrofits.